 - Report a phishing scam to the real organization.
 Most banks, social media sites, and other institutions usually have an email address online to report scams, spam, or any other unethical behavior.

 Phishing websites can look very much like the real sites in the hopes of luring unsuspecting people to enter important information such as their social security number, bank pin number, or credit card number.
-Don’t let yourself get caught.
+It’s ok to be leery.